Cpt-Hazama/Persona-Mod/README.md

 RMB - Use Skill Card (if Skill Card is a Melee skill, it will set your LMB to use the Melee skill)

 R - Cycle Skill Cards

+[BOUND_KEY] - You have to bind a key to "target_persona" to be able to lock-on to targets